arun9theja/terraform-aws-sg/README.md

 # terraform-aws-sg
-This is a module that makes it easy to create security groups in AWS, compatible with 0.12
+This is a module that makes it easy to create security groups in AWS.
+Built for 0.12

 Example Usage:
 ```